 *Post contains affiliate links* for more information please read the disclaimer on the About Us page.

 Hand pies make having a pie portable.This is a fun way to pack a pie into a lunch box for back to school snack ideas.
+A portable pie is almost like having street food.

 While I used canned filling today, I did make the pastry.
 Here is a recipe for a classic pie crust.
+If you prefer, a pre-made pie crust can be used as well.

 Save Room for Dessert